ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 1. AWS: AWS was chosen as the cloud platform for our project because of its scalability, efficiency, and security benefits.
 By leveraging the resources offered by AWS, we were able to take advantage of the many benefits of cloud computing.

-2. Terraform: Terraform is an open-source tool used for infrastructure as code.
+2. Terraform: Terraform is a tool used for infrastructure as code.
 This tool allowed us to automate the provisioning and management of our infrastructure on AWS, making it easier for us to manage and maintain our infrastructure over time.
 The whole infrastructure will be deployed on Monday in the morning and destroyed on Friday night using a cronjob.

 3. GitHub + GitHub Actions: GitHub is a version control platform that we used to store and manage our code.
 GitHub Actions is a continuous integration and deployment (CI/CD) platform that allowed us to automate the build, test, and deployment of our application.
-The CI/CD will run every time a pull request is made.
+The CI/CD will run every time a pull request is created.
 This to validate that the application can be build using maven.
-Another trigger for the CI/CD to run is when code is pushed to the develop branch.
+When code changes are pushed directly to the "develop" branch, this action serves as the second trigger for the CI/CD pipeline.
+In addition to running build and test processes, this trigger also initiates a Terraform deployment to our development environment.
+This workflow ensures that not only is the code validated but also the underlying infrastructure in the Dev environment is modified or extended as required.

 4. Java Spring Boot: Java Spring Boot is a framework used for building microservices and web applications.
 In our project, we utilized the power of Java Spring Boot to build the back-end of our application.